-Handcrafted in the Native American style of flute, WrenSong flutes are made from both kiln-dried wood and natural tree branches.
+Handcrafted in the Native American style of flute (the woodlands style), WrenSong flutes are made from both kiln-dried wood and natural tree branches.
 The tone of the two-chamber wood flute is one of the most relaxing tones you will ever hear.
 My flutes are tuned to the pentatonic scale (mode 1-4) and are designed to be easy to learn to play and to play to “de-stress”

 The flutes are easy to play in that they do not take a lot of wind from you — just enough to make a tone that can soothe.
 The flutes are easy to play because they do not ask you to strain your fingers or shoulders in order to play them.
 People with smaller hands, and often women, find my flutes easy to play.